oscars47/Math-Thesis/README.md

 ## Major updates

+## 2/20/24
+* BIG DAY!! added compute_mi_actual(), which uses
+* total time between submission to ibm_kyoto and execution is ~10 mins, but note that can only execute 3 instances at a time, so just running in series so it is easy to identify which job is which if the local device crashes since queue to execution time is reasonable.
+* ran several instances of noisy simulation using IBMQ ibmq_qasm_simulator backend using 10000 shots repeated 5 times, took avg and sem and saved in results_new/I_3_1708411432.npy and analogous path with sem.
+** result is good agreement with theory!!
+* currently running hardware data
+* for future reference, to initialize Qiskit IBMQ, need to run a python file with the following code once: from qiskit_ibm_provider import IBMProvider IBMProvider.save_account(API_KEY, overwrite=True)

+## 2/19/24
+* adding code to simulate with noise the reconstructed circuit and to run the result on eagle processor

 ## 2/18/24
 * ran reconstruct_total() on the analytic large N MI data on 3 qubit circuit, saving both the loss and angles. result for 15 different points is:
     Avg loss: 1.0282881953334784e-09